Pebble Time: Time 2

 The Pebble Time 2 was the planned second version of the Pebble Time.
 It was announced via Kickstarter on May 24, 2016.
 The Time 2 would have featured a larger 228x200 1.5 inch color display, an optical heart rate monitor and improvements to Pebble Health.
 The Time 2 would have included all the same features of previous Time models.

 The Pebble Time 2 was never publicly released due to the insolvency of Pebble.

 Time 2 (Core Devices)

 On March 18, 2025, a new Pebble Time-style watch was announced by Core Devices, following the open-sourcing of PebbleOS.
 On July 25, 2025, it was announced that the device would be officially named Pebble Time 2 (sometimes stylized as 'Pebble Time 2*') after Core Devices acquired the Pebble trademark.
 The 2025 Time 2 has an identical display to the planned 2016 Time 2.
 It shares most of its features with the original, but also adds more features such as a touch screen, speaker, and a claimed 30-day battery life.
 The smartstrap feature was removed, due to low usage of the feature in previous models.
-The 2025 Time 2 features a new body design that was based off of an unreleased prototype Pebble watch from before the company closed.
+The 2025 Time 2 features a new body design that was based on an unreleased prototype Pebble watch from before the company closed.
 The Time 2 was made available for pre-order in a limited quantity for $225.